x1ao4/tmdb-scraper/README.md

 - Make sure you have a stable internet connection and that the TMDB website is accessible.
 - A valid TMDB API key is required; otherwise, the script won't be able to fetch data.
 - If episode data changes, rerunning the script will overwrite the old data with the latest.
+- If TMDBS doesn't respond on Windows, replace `python3` with `python` in the `tmdb-scraper.bat` file and try again.

 ## Support
 If you found this helpful, consider buying me a coffee or giving it a ⭐️.
 Thanks for your support!